fbpx Skip to main content

 • Are there any plans to join the Centurion Way to nearby villages with access tracks?

 The SDNPA are actively looking to improve community links to the Centurion Way and support communities wishing to improve Public Rights of Way connections.
+A group of stakeholders supported by SDNPA are exploring the potential to provide a direct connection from Singleton village to the Centurion Way for wheeled-users who currently are unable to use the existing public footpath.

 • Who is funding the work?